suvajcevic-nikola/hotel-manager/README.md

 ## Accessing the App

-Once the containers are up and running, you can access the Next.js version of Hotel Manager app by navigating to [https://next.hotelmanager.local](https://next.hotelmanager.local) in your web browser.
-Old version of the app is available at [https://hotelmanager.local](https://hotelmanager.local).
+Once the containers are up and running, you can access the Hotel Manager app by navigating to [https://hotelmanager.local](https://hotelmanager.local) in your web browser.

 ## Stopping the App